MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/whisper-dotnet.md

 ## Passwordless authentication is recommended

-Passwordless authentication is more secure than the key-based alternatives and is the recommended approach for connecting to Azure services.
+Passwordless authentication is more secure than key-based alternatives and is the recommended approach for connecting to Azure services.
 If you choose to use Passwordless authentication, you'll need to complete the following:

 1. Add the [`Azure.Identity`](https://www.nuget.org/packages/Azure.Identity) package.